vectordotdev/timber-ruby/README.md

 <details><summary><strong>Lograge-ify</strong></summary><p>

-Using [lograge]().
+Using [lograge](https://github.com/roidrage/lograge)?
 We've provided a convenience method that configures Timber to behave in the same way.
 Internally it's just altering the Timber configuration.
 Here's what it does:

 1. Silences ActiveRecord SQL query and ActiveView template rendering logs.
 2. Collapses HTTP request and response logs into a single event.